blynkkk/docs/troubleshooting/developer-mode.md

 **What’s the solution:**

-* view full metadata list in Blynk.360
+* view full metadata list in Blynk.Console
 * wait for Blynk.App list of widgets that support enumerable datastreams to expand
 * keep Blynk.App up to date